 “The most exuberantly live of all live video works are those by Stackable Thumb.
 Their events are more like concerts, or as they say, vaudeville shows, than video projections.
 Perhaps this reflects these artists’ relative analog bias.
 In performance, Valued Cu$tomer and Naval Cassidy perform manic actions, such as burning small objects or destroying them on a grinding machine.
 At the same time they use tiny Internet cameras to shoot close-ups of these actions, their own bodies, and a dizzying array of trash props.
 (Like Rosenzweig and Le Maitre, they jealously guard their garbage collection and bring it to each performance; this can cause problems at international borders.)
 The performance is already quite heady even before images are projected, and even includes an olfactory dimension when they burn plastic or grind dessicated citrus fruit.
 The resulting images are synthesized and mixed live using the aforementioned low-end synthesizers and wedding video switchers.
 At the same time music is mixed and performed live using a digital audio sampler.
 Images are projected behind the performers, so the audience has the choice whether to watch the artists producing them (for example, with a camera millimeters away from a melting honey bear or inside someone’s mouth) or to gaze at the bear’s curvy pastel silhouette, mixed on-screen with an exercise video, while hearing a feedback loop of polkas.” from “Live Video” by Laura U. Marks in The End of Cinema as We Know it: American Film in the Nineties by Jon Lewis pp 312-313

-Right Right Now Now on Vh1 Hip Hop Honors and Sabotage on MTV Video Music Awards Latinoamérica are two of my favorite TV performances with Beastie Boys, using my “Radio Shack” gear to make “artMag”.
+Right Right Now Now on Vh1 Hip Hop Honors is one of my favorite TV performances with Beastie Boys, using my “Radio Shack” gear to make “artMag”.